Last Updated on July 11, 2023

 In addition to using natural cedar and redwood, some PT products have been treated with insecticides.
 This helps them do an even better job of protecting against insects.

 How Much Chemical is Actually in Pressure-Treated Wood?

-Considering the chemicals used in pressure treated wood don’t do us any favors if we ingest it (hence why you don’t burn PT or breathe in the sawdust when cutting it), you might find it interesting to know that there are between 0.40 and 0.60 pounds of chemical per cubic foot of wood, depending on the application.
+The chemicals used in pressure-treated wood don’t do us any favors if we ingest it.
+That’s why you don’t want to burn PT or breathe in sawdust when cutting it.
+You might find it interesting to know that there are between 0.40 and 0.60 pounds of chemicals per cubic foot of wood, depending on the application.

 Codes vary around the country, but in general, you should use pressure-treated lumber in the following scenarios: